dustinpfister/blog_posts/_posts/threejs-mesh.md

 layout: post
 categories: three.js
 id: 183
-updated: 2021-05-01 15:57:45
+updated: 2021-05-01 16:00:34
-version: 1.10
+version: 1.11
 ---

 A Mesh is used in [three.js](https://threejs.org/) to create triangular polygon based mesh Object with a [geometry](/2018/04/14/threejs-geometry/), and a [material](/2018/04/30/threejs-materials/) of which there are a number of options to choose form.
 The Mesh Constructor is one of many constructors that I find myself using often as I get into making three.js projects.
 It is typically what is used for any kind of 3d Object that will be placed in a [Scene](/2018/05/03/threejs-scene/) that will be some kind of object to look at or interact with then the is based off the [Object3d class](/2018/04/23/threejs-object3d/).

 <!-- more -->

-## What to know before continuing
+## 1 - Threejs Mesh objects and what to know before continuing

 This is a post on making and working with a Mesh in the javaScript library called three.js.
 It is not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), let alone javaScipt in general.
+So I assume that you have at least some background with client side javaScript, and know how to set up a basic threejs project.

-## Basic example of using a mesh
+## 2 - Basic example of using a mesh

 A Basic example of using a mesh would involve creating an instance of Mesh with the THREE.Mesh constructor, passing it the geometry that you want to use.
 Be default the basic material will be used with a random color, if you want to use something else for a [material](/2018/04/30/threejs-materials/) then you will want to pass that to the Mesh Constructor as the second argument.